asemio/SZXX/README.md

 _**S**treaming **Z**IP **X**ML **X**LSX_

 SZXX is an efficient streaming parser built from the ground up for very low and constant memory usage.
-It can be used to stream data out of ZIP, XML, and XLSX files.
+It can be used to stream data out of ZIP, XML, and XLSX.
+It support both files and streams (like HTTP).

 There are 3 independent modules.
 Skip to the one appropriate for your use case.
 - [SZXX.Xlsx](#szxxxlsx)